Worcester Greenstar Ri Troubleshooting [Common Problems & Fixes]

 Alternatively, keep reading, and we’ll try offer a few explanations for why you’re seeing certain error codes, the boiler problems they represent, and what to do next.

 *Note.
-Do not attempt to fix your boiler.
-Speak to a Gas Safe registered repair company.
+Do not attempt to fix your boiler: Speak to a Gas Safe registered repair company instead.

 No Green Light: Burner on Indicator